|

 Shut all gates unless they have been secured open by the farmer.

-Do not light any open fires, including BBQs!
+Do not light any open fires, including throwaway BBQs!

-Do not leave any rubbish!
+Do not leave ANY rubbish!
+Not even banana skins or cigarette butts.
 You were strong enough to carry it there, you can

 manage to take it home with you too.